Browns face plenty of uncertainty as they head to Green Bay

 SPECIAL TEAMS ISSUES

+Struggling kicker Chase McLaughlin was placed on the COVID-19 reserve list Friday, and will be replaced by Chris Naggar, who was activated from the practice squad to make his regular-season debut.

+The Browns initially planned to stick with McLaughlin despite him missing six of his last 12 field goal tries, including a 47-yarder that proved costly against Las Vegas.

-The Browns addressed some troubling special teams issues this week.
-While they decided to ride it out with wayward kicker Chase McLaughlin, the Browns waived punter Jamie Gillan.
+While they intended to ride it out with McLaughlin, the Browns waived punter Jamie Gillan.

 Nicknamed “The Scottish Hammer,” Gillan struggled all season.
 He went on the COVID-19 list two weeks ago, and veteran Dustin Colquitt took his job.